SenseNet/docs.sensenet.com/content/concepts/content-types/16-smartfolder.md

 metaDescription: "sensenet Smartfolder"
 ---

-Use smart folders to group information (content) by Repository query.
+Use smart folders to group content items by a repository query.
+You can display items as if they were all stored in the smart folder, even if they reside in different parts of the repository.

 # Features

+Smart folders do not contain actual child elements by themselves - they show virtual items instead collected on-the-fly by a content query stored in the `Query` field of the smart folder.

 # Parent type